sps1112/sps1112.github.io/_posts/2021-04-1-RoamingRuins.md

 engine: "Unity"
 language: "C#"
 platform: "PC"
-description: "A 3D dungeon-crawler made in 1 week for the Brackey's Game Jam 2020.02.
+description: "Dungeon-crawler game made in 1 week for the Brackey's Game Jam 2020.02.
 This was a solo project with the various components such as time reversal mechanic, dungeon design and low poly artwork being made from scratch."
 image: "/assets/projects/roaming0.png"
 ---